Benji Gil

-Romar Benjamin Gil Aguilar (born October 6, 1972) is a Mexican former professional baseball infielder.
-He played in Major League Baseball (MLB) for the Texas Rangers and Anaheim Angels.
-He is infield coach for the Los Angeles Angels of MLB, and as manager for the Tomateros de Culiacán of the Mexican Pacific League.
+Romar Benjamín Gil Aguilar (born October 6, 1972) is a Mexican former professional baseball infielder and coach.
+He played in Major League Baseball (MLB) for the Texas Rangers and the Anaheim Angels with whom he won the 2002 World Series.
+He was the infield coach for the Los Angeles Angels.

+Gil has served as manager of the Mexico national baseball team in the 2020 Summer Olympics and the 2023 World Baseball Classic.
+He has also managed the Tomateros de Culiacán and Charros de Jalisco, both in the Mexican Pacific League.

 Early career

 Gil was a star pitcher for Castle Park High School in Chula Vista, California.
 In 1990, he went 6–3 with 89 strikeouts and a San Diego County leading 0.52 earned run average.
 As a senior in 1991, Gil pitched a no-hitter.
 Gil was also a good hitter, however, and when the Texas Rangers selected Gil nineteenth overall in the 1991 Major League Baseball draft, it was as a shortstop.

 Professional career

 Texas Rangers

 Gil displayed decent power, clubbing nine home runs for the South Atlantic League's Gastonia Rangers in 1992.
 He made his major league debut in the 1993 season opener at twenty years old, going 0-for-3 with a walk in four plate appearances.
 By late May, however, he was back in the minors with the Double-A Tulsa Drillers after batting .123 with two runs batted in for the Rangers.

 He would not return to the majors until the 1995 season.
 On May 3, his first major league home run accounted for the Rangers' lone run in a 5–1 loss to the Seattle Mariners.
 He followed this up with home runs in his next two games on his way to a career best nine for the season.
 He also appeared in a career high 130 games, and posted career highs in runs batted in (46), runs (36), hits (91) and extra-base hits (32), while also providing a steady glove at short (.974 fielding percentage, and a league-leading 5.18 range factor per nine innings as a shortstop).

 A herniated disc in Spring training kept Gil off the 1996 opening day roster.
 By the time he was ready to return, off-season acquisition Kevin Elster had won the starting job, and Gil found himself back in the minors with the Oklahoma City 89ers.
 He received a call up to the majors that September, and was 2-for-5 in seven plate appearances.
 He was once again the Rangers' starting shortstop in 1997.